 Protect Your Pets with a Pet-ID Microchip

-Besides the legal issues of microchipping, it is essential to microchip your pets so that if they should ever get lost or stolen, they are easily identifiable and are able to be returned home to you.
+Besides any legal requirement for microchipping, we think it’s essential to microchip all pets so that if they should ever get lost or stolen, they are easily identifiable and are able to be returned home to you.

-Microchipping your dog or cat gives them the best chance of getting found once lost or stolen and is also only effective if your contact details are always up to date, Pet-ID’s microchipping ranges from cats and dogs to exotic pets.
+Microchipping your dog or cat gives them the best chance of getting found if lost or stolen but is also only effective if your contact details are always up to date.

 British Pet Insurance partners with microchip market leader, Pet-ID to provide all their microchipped pets with 4 weeks of free insurance, ensuring your pets are double protected.